 Emkir also considered making some of the book scans public but Aiden asked if that wouldn't bother the guy they'd bribed for the sensor suite?
 When Emkir considered that he'd laid it on heavy and thick how the actual books could be sold to a private owner and that would make even any of the scans themselves very rare, Emkir decided making them public now could earn him an enemy while the Navy still had their ship in that enemy's shop.
 Zimzod said it would be a dick move.
 So, Emkir backed off on that idea.
 Outside of that, Emkir did have some conversations about Gvegh since this system was close enough to Vargr space to make that topical.

 Adding to that, more time with Aali meant more time to party and he wanted to hit the official casino on-station more as well as going out drinking and seeing what entertainment the station offered?
-Chatting about that with Aali, the eventually visited the casino three times over the week.
+Chatting about that with Aali, they eventually visited the casino three times over the week.
 In their down time, while relaxing together and with the crew, both Emkir and Aali also played vids and invited the crew to do fun things together on the station when they could.
-Over the week, they spent Cr 500 each on shows, vids and other entertainment over the week.
+Over the week, they spent Cr 500 each on shows, vids and other entertainment.

 Fesic continued spending time in the station's green spaces, which surprised hm with their size.
 This was because a great deal of greenery was easy to bring up from downwell and the public parks were subsidized by those corporations that made their money shipping Inthe's greenery and the natural resources out-system to worlds and stations with no natural greenery of their own.
 Fesic pushed his workouts into a maintenance program to keep his body healthy.
 Fesic also took part in any bar crawls and other chances to join the crew in entertainments over the week.